kubeflow/website/content/en/docs/components/katib/user-guides/resume-experiment.md

 and [Service](https://kubernetes.io/docs/concepts/services-networking/service/)
 are deleted and you can't restart the Experiment.

-This is the default policy for all Katib experiments.
+This is the default policy for all Katib Experiments.
 You can omit `.spec.resumePolicy` parameter for that functionality.

 ### Resume policy: LongRunning